-Furthermore, Emiliano believes that the future lies in the promotion of diversity, inclusion, and opportunities for minorities of all type and creed.
-He is concerned with the design of new technologies and the potential transmission of historical discrimination and bias against traditionally oppressed groups of people, such as people of color, women, and sexual, religious, and ethnic minorities.
+Furthermore, Emiliano thinks that the future lies in the promotion of diversity, inclusion, and opportunities for minorities of all types and creeds.
+He is particularly concerned with the design of new technologies and the potential transmission of historical discrimination and bias against traditionally oppressed groups of people, such as people of color, women, and sexual, religious, and ethnic minorities.
 This is especially risky when dealing with artificial intelligence and algorithms because of their high propensity to reproduce and perpetuate the already unequal system.

 Emiliano has been featured in Spanish-speaking media (Telemundo, Univision, and CÑN) discussing technology and privacy news.